 "It's nice winning a tournament.
 It's nice winning money to keep the bankroll replenished.
 But in itself, I don't see it as a huge achievement.
 It's more about doing things right."

-Talal Shakerchi is doing a lot right; in poker, in business, and in parts of the world where the lights go out when the sun goes down and playing online poker seems as distant as me winning $1.4m.
+Talal Shakerchi is doing a lot right; in poker, in business, and in parts of the world where the lights go out when the sun goes down and playing online poker for real money seems as distant as me winning $1.4m.

 Wait.
 Another text.